 - Financing Costs (dividends, interest etc.)

-Financing costs are assessed by applying an appropriate rate of return (The Cost of Capital) to The Regulatory Asset Base (the RAB).
+Financing costs are assessed by applying an appropriate rate of return (the Cost of Capital - see further below) to the Regulatory Asset Base (the RAB).
 There is often much nerdy argument about what assets should and should not be in the RAB, and the appropriate cost of capital.
 Interestingly, though, the RAB can include wasted capital expenditure, such as the large amounts of money that owners of Stansted Airport spent on seeking permission to build a new runway.
 Even though those plans were abandoned, the costs were still remunerated within the RAB.

 The result is an permitted average annual price rise of RPI-X which often has to be apportioned amongst various products, so that some prices may rise a little faster than RPI-X as long as others rise less fast than RPI-X.